ML2R-center/ML2R-center.github.io/README.md

 Otherwise, any other (persistent!) url will do.
 Google scholar, e.g. also provides references in bibtex format.

+## Need help?

-**Need help?** Instead of pushing to the `main` branch directly, feel free to open a pull request and let someone check your entries.
+Instead of pushing to the `main` branch directly, feel free to open a pull request and let someone check your entries.

 ## Feature requests

 Please use the issue tracker of this repository to discuss potential improvements.

-## Development
+## Development (not needed to add content)

-Having cloned the project, you can build the GitHub page locally with [Jekyll](https://jekyllrb.com/).
+To change the inner workings of the GitHub page, clone the project and build the page locally with [Jekyll](https://jekyllrb.com/).

+**Important:** Make sure that your local build reflects the desired effects of your changes before pushing to the `main` branch.

 **Prerequisites:** The following steps install the dependencies.